PALLET RACK SYSTEM INSPECTION SERVICE

 - Safety Guards – To ensure they are undamaged and properly anchored

-- Wiredeck or Pallet Supports – To ensure they are not fatiguing
+- Pallet Rack Wire Decking and Pallet Supports – To ensure they are not fatiguing

 - Pallets, Skids, or Containers on the racks – To check for point loads or unsafe conditions, or incorrect loading

-After we complete the inspection, we will provide you with a detailed report of our findings.
+After our warehouse racking inspection, our racking inspectors will provide you with a detailed report of our findings.
 In this report, we will note which components are damaged and which pallets are incorrectly loaded.
 After the inspection, we can provide you with a recommendation for replacement or repair of the damaged component or an appropriate corrective measure.

 When racking is not properly maintained, you risk injuring your employees, damaging costly materials, and increasing your business’s liability significantly.
 Structural deficiencies are often caused by normal wear and tear.
 If an accident occurs and it is found to be due to a structural deficiency, then your company could be held liable for neglecting to eliminate an unsafe condition.
 Periodic pallet rack inspections should be a top priority, as they allow you to become aware of unsafe conditions in your facility that you are then able to remedy.
 Periodic inspections of your storage system is the only way to address these issues and provide pallet racks that are safe for your employees to load and work around.